 Pagan or alternative festivals can be fun.
 They can also fade away, just like other non-profit, volunteer-run group events.
-Having been involved in organizations and festivals in the past, here are suggestions for large pagan events.
+Having been involved in many organizations and festivals, here are suggestions for large pagan events.
 Included are tips for festival organization, volunteer issues, safety, and non-profit groups.

 - Aggressively solicit and act on suggestions from volunteers and attendees.
 Solicit opinions at the event, in emails, in mailings, surveys, in meetings, and with phone calls.
 Don’t just have one meeting to discuss the previous event- not everyone will be able to make it to a meeting.
 Act on these opinions, suggestions, and constructive criticism.
 (A non-changing event is a dying event.)